jamesheald/COIN/README.md

 plot(S{1}.yHat,'c')
 legend('perturbation','state feedback','adaptation')
 ```
-Here we have plotted the state feedback, which is the perturbation plus random observation noise.
+The state feedback is the perturbation plus random observation noise.
 In general, the actual observation noise that a participant perceives is unknown to us.
-To address this issue, we can repeat the simulation multiple times&mdash;each conditioned on a different random sequence of observation noise&mdash;and average the results.
-To do this, simply use the property *R* to specify the number of simulations, or runs, to perform.
+We can use the property R to run multiple simulations&mdash;each conditioned on a different random sequence of observation noise.
 For example, to run 2 simulations, call
 ```
 obj.R = 2;
 [S,w] = obj.run_COIN;